dev-arctik/dev-arctik/README.md

 - 👋 Hi, I’m Devansh Raj
 - 👀 I’m interested in anime, cssbattle...
-- 🌱 I’m currently trying to be full-stack web developer. ❄
+- 🌱 I'm a wordpress developer.
+- ❄  I'm learning flutter.

 <!---
 dev-arctik/dev-arctik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.